 Customer, Customer's marketing agent, or Customer's power purchaser(s) will be responsible for arranging transmission service necessary for deliveries from the Facility across the FPL Transmission System.
 For each kW produced from the Facility and delivered onto the FPL Transmission System under a transmission service agreement under FPL’s Open Access Transmission Tariff, FPL shall credit Customer in an amount equal to the equivalent point-to-point or network transmission service rate, on a dollar-for-dollar basis applied to Customer's total monthly bill for services, until such time as the cost of the System Upgrades has been fully offset, after which time such offset or credit shall no longer apply.
-Total estimated costs of System Upgrades that qualify for credits are identified in Appendix B. Any such credit shall be separately identified by FPL and applied monthly against charges due FPL under Customer's applicable transmission service agreement.
+Total estimated costs of System Upgrades that qualify for credits are identified in Appendix B. Any such credit shall be separately identified by FPL and applied monthly against charges due FPL under Customer's applicable transmission service agreement or paid directly to Customer in the event that no charges are due FPL from Customer for such month either because (i) Customer has not entered into a transmission services agreement with FPL, or (ii) the total amount of credits due Customer for the month exceeds charges due FPL from Customer under an applicable transmission services agreement.
 Customer may, at its option, transfer the credit for cost of the System Upgrades to Customer's marketing agent or Customer's power purchaser(s) for use in offsetting transmission service charges incurred in transmitting Customer's energy to or by the purchaser of such energy.
+[SUSAN]

 8.10 Drawings

-Subject to the requirements of Article 20, upon completion of any construction or Modification to the Customer's facilities and equipment that may reasonably be expected to affect the FPL Transmission System, but not later than one hundred and twenty (120) days thereafter or another mutually acceptable deadline, Customer shall issue "as built" drawings to FPL, unless the Parties reasonably agree that such drawings are not necessary.
+Subject to the requirements of Article 20, upon completion of any construction or Modification to the Customer's Interconnection Facilities that may reasonably be expected to affect the FPL Transmission System, but not later than one hundred and twenty (120) days thereafter or another mutually acceptable deadline, Customer shall issue "as built" drawings to FPL, unless the Parties reasonably agree that such drawings are not necessary.

-Within one-hundred and twenty (120) days after Commercial Operation Date, unless the Parties agree on another mutually acceptable deadline, the Customer shall deliver to FPL the following “as-built” drawings, information and documents for: (1) a one-line diagram; (2) a site plan showing the Facility and the Customer Interconnection Facilities; (3) plan and elevation drawings showing the layout of the Customer Interconnection Facilities; and (4) a relay functional diagram, relaying AC and DC schematic wiring diagrams and relay settings for all facilities associated with the Customer’s main-power transformers, the facilities connecting the generator to the main power transformers and the Customer Interconnection Facilities, and the impedances (determined by factory tests) for the associated main power transformers and the generators.
+Within one-hundred and twenty (120) days after Commercial Operation Date, unless the Parties agree on another mutually acceptable deadline, the Customer shall deliver to FPL the following: (1) a one-line diagram of the Facility; (2) a site plan showing the Facility and the Customer Interconnection Facilities; (3) plan and elevation drawings showing the layout of the Customer Interconnection Facilities; and (4) a relay functional diagram, relaying AC and DC schematic wiring diagrams and relay settings for all facilities associated with the Customer’s main-power transformers, the facilities connecting the generator to the main power transformers and the Customer Interconnection Facilities, and the impedances for the associated main power transformers (determined by factory tests) and the generators.

-Customer shall submit all specifications for Customer's Interconnection Facilities and equipment, including System Protection Facilities, to FPL for review at least one hundred and twenty (120) days prior to interconnecting such Customer’s Interconnection Facilities and equipment with the FPL Transmission System in order to insure that such interconnection is consistent with operational control, reliability and/or safety standards, or requirements of this Agreement.
+Customer shall submit all specifications for Customer's Interconnection Facilities and equipment, including System Protection Facilities, to FPL for review at least ninety (90) days prior to In-Service Date in order to ensure that such interconnection is consistent with operational control, reliability and/or safety standards, or requirements of this Agreement.
+FPL shall cooperate with Customer in this review in order to provide Customer with acceptance of said specifications no later than thirty (30) days prior to the In-Service Date.